Freeesia/WindowTranslator/docs/TranslateModule.en.md

 - **Easy**: No special configuration required

 ### Disadvantages
-- **Translation Limit**: Limited number of characters that can be translated per day
+- **Translation Limits**: Limited number of characters that can be translated per day
-- **Translation Accuracy**: Lower accuracy compared to other paid services in some cases
+- **Translation Accuracy**: May be less accurate compared to other paid services
 - **Speed**: Affected by network conditions
-- **Stability**: May suddenly become unavailable due to usage limits
+- **Stability**: May suddenly become unavailable due to usage restrictions

 ### Recommended Use Cases
-- Low-frequency usage
+- Infrequent use
 - When you want to start using immediately
-- When you need to translate various language pairs
+- When you want to translate various language pairs

 ---